VikasLazarus/touristhill/hotels/glamoreo-glamp-cheog.md

 wc1: "<b>Luxurious Tents:</b> Immerse yourself in the lap of luxury with our spacious and elegantly furnished tents."
 wc2: "<b>Panoramic Views:</b> Wake up to stunning views of the snow-capped mountains and lush valleys."
 wc3: "<b>Gourmet Dining:</b> Savor delectable meals prepared by our expert chefs, using fresh, local ingredients."
-wc4: "<b>Personalized Service:</b> Our dedicated staff is committed to providing you with exceptional service."
+wc4: "<b>Personalized Service:</b> glamoreo dedicated staff is committed to providing you with exceptional service."
 wc5: "<b>BonFire</b> Glamo home Kufri provides bonfire and hot tub bath best experiance available."

 ---